Sprayer-Mods/ModelForge/CONTRIBUTING.md

-## Contributing to YOLOv5 🚀
+## Contributing to ModelForge

 We love your input!
-We want to make contributing to YOLOv5 as easy and transparent as possible, whether it's:
+We want to make contributing to ModelForge as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code